alex-rbch/photomosaics/README.md

 It is necessary to keep the balance between the quality of tiles and the overall accuracy of photomosaics.
 By this token, it is vitally important to keep the set of possible encodings in the latent space as dense as possible to ensure that each tile satisfies the desired quality.

 For MNIST, I successfully used a two-dimensional latent space.
 To support uniformity, I included a sigmoid activation function to limit the latent space to $(0, 1)^2$ and added a layer of Gaussian noise to the model during training as regularization.
-These are several distributions of digits within the latent space, I encoutered.
+These are several examples of distributions of digits within the latent space.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/42875258/138975309-1c8247a7-6e2a-4376-8fe2-707a8b07170a.png" width="250">